nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/README.md

     ├── read.rs
     └── update.rs
 ```
+### CRUD Operations

-The project comprises a Rust command-line application that interacts with an SQLite database, offering essential CRUD functionality.
-The CREATE operation involves database generation from a CSV source, while the UPDATE operation transforms specific data.
-For data retrieval, the READ operation executes diverse queries, and the DELETE operation handles database removal.
-These operations collectively facilitate data management and manipulation, demonstrating the versatility of the Rust CLI application.
+The project is a Rust command-line application designed for seamless interaction with an SQLite database, offering essential CRUD functionality.
+It empowers users to efficiently manage and manipulate data, showcasing the versatility of this Rust CLI application.
+This functionality can be broken down into four key operations: CREATE, UPDATE, READ, and DELETE.
+Here's a closer look at what each of these operations entails:

+**CREATE**
+In the main.rs file, the CREATE operation involves creating a database from a CSV file.
+It accomplishes this by using the create::create_database_from_csv function.
+This function connects to an SQLite database, creates a table, and then reads data from the provided CSV file, inserting it into the table.

+**UPDATE**
+The UPDATE operation is carried out using the update::update_table function.
+It transforms the database table, converting specific columns, such as 'country' and 'region,' to uppercase.

+**READ**
+The READ operation, defined in the read::query function, performs queries on the database.
+In the project, two sample queries are demonstrated.
+The first query selects a random sample of five records from the database and displays them.
+The second query groups records by the 'region' column, counting the number of records in each region, and then displays the results.

+**DELETE**
+The DELETE operation, managed by the delete::delete_database function, is responsible for deleting the SQLite database file.
+It waits for a duration before performing the deletion.
+If the database file exists, it is removed.

 #### User Instructions

-1. Clone this repository: Go to the [repository page](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/), then click on "Use this template," and then "Create New Repository."
+1. Clone this repository:
+   Go to the [repository page](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/), then click on "Use this template," and then "Create New Repository."

 ![Step 1: Clone the repository](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/main/images/Step01.png)